 Promoting your MC³ Accreditation

-Employers have an invested interest for us to retain personal data for up to three years after the end of the survey year.
-Should an employer go through an organisation restructure or require further insight from the data, we can restructure the personal data held from the previous year(s) participation, in order to correlate the reports from the newest b-Heard survey.
+Employers have an invested interest for us to retain personal data for up to three years following the lapse of the subscription term.
+Should an employer go through an organisation restructure or require further insight from the data, we can restructure the personal data held from the previous year(s) participation, to correlate the reports from the newest b-Heard survey.
 Following an organisation restructure, employers have a real need to understand the impact it has made on their employees.
 The ability to be able to alter the reporting to reflect the new organisation structure provides organisations with valuable data that reflects the true position of the organisation against those previous years surveyed.